[eDebate] Pre-Shirley Disclosure

 The most recent plan text(s) you've read.

-much detail as necessary to provide the opposition the equivalent of
+affirmative in as much detail as necessary to provide the opposition the

-the above.
-[Plus full cites for anything that can be cited -- like
+equivalent of the above.
+[Plus full cites for anything that can be cited --

-I say this every year: A good norm to strive for is MSU's
+I say this every year: A good norm to stive for is MSU's

 We don't expect you to disclose new arguments.
 Keeping ?caselist-able?

 electronic versions of new arguments is a great idea.